nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 reception will add up to the interference/noise.

 Currently the receiver sensitivity is set to a fixed value of -106.58 dBm.
-This corresponds to a packet error rate of 1% for 20 byte reference packets for this signal power, according to IEEE Std 802.15.4-2006, section 6.1.7.
+This corresponds to a packet error rate of 1% for 20 byte PSDU reference packets for this signal power, according to IEEE Std 802.15.4-2006, section 6.1.7.
 In the future we will provide support for changing the sensitivity to different values.